-- 1. The Council of Europe (although as of 2017 this has not been active for some years) - 2.
-The ASAB Certification scheme for Animal Behaviourists - 3.
-The Board of Trustees of the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC)

-4. The Advisory Board of the Animal Welfare Judging and Assessment Contest (North America)
+- 1. The ASAB Certification scheme for Animal Behaviourists. - 2.
+The Board of Trustees of the Association for the Assessment and Accreditation of Laboratory Animal Care International (AAALAC). - 3.
+The Advisory Board of the Animal Welfare Judging and Assessment Contest (North America). - 4.
+The European Union Animal Welfare Platform.